Thank you for participating in the session.

 In RRR we discussed:

-Visit www.mrcpchonline.org to add your comments or points I may ahve missed.
+Please visit www.mrcpchonline.org to add your comments or points I may have missed.